Do you find that you need to change multiple settings each time you create a new Word document?

 - Select All documents based on the Normal template, then click OK.

-Our guide continues below with additional information on changing the default font in Word, including pictures of these steps.
+Our guide continues below with additional information on how to change the default font in Word 2013, including pictures of these steps.

-Set a New Default Font in Word 2013
+How to Set a New Default Font in Word 2013 (Guide with Pictures)

 It’s important to remember that not every computer has the same fonts.
-This is one of the reasons that Microsoft chooses common fonts, such as Times New Roman, Calibri and Arial, when it is setting default option for its programs.
+This is one of the reasons that Microsoft chooses common fonts, such as Times New Roman, Calibri, and Arial, when it is setting default options for its programs.

 So while it may be tempting to set an obscure font from someplace like dafont.com as your default, it is important to remember that the document could appear very differently on someone’s computer that does not have that font.